Riddhimaraii/Ecommerce-Sales-Analysis/README.md

 The dataset used in this project (Sample - Superstore.csv) contains typical e-commerce sales data that may include features such as:

-Order ID
+•Order ID

-Order Date
+•Order Date

-Sales Amount
+•Sales Amount

-Product Category
+•Product Category

-Profit
+•Profit

-Region
+•Region

-Customer Segment
+•Customer Segment

 This dataset is used to perform sales performance evaluations, trend analysis, product insights, and other business intelligence tasks.